Marina di Portorosa also known as Porto di Portorosa or Portorosa Touristic Port.

-The tourist settlement and the Port are the results of a private business initiative, with the municipal administration’s consent, undertaken at the end of the seventies.
+The tourist settlement and the Port are the results of a private business initiative undertaken at the end of the seventies with the municipal administration’s consent.
 The actual construction was in 1985.

 The Milanese architect Giulio Minoletti designed the Marina.
 The French Port of Grimaud partly inspires him.
 Before the construction, it was citrus fruits and vines plantation.

-A small shopping centre, a service station, restaurants, a swimming pool, the ‘Genesi’ discotheque and various commercial and sailing facilities, country houses and residences equipped the Marina.
+A small shopping centre, a service station, restaurants, a swimming pool, the ‘Genesi’ discotheque, various commercial and sailing facilities, country houses, and residences equipped the Marina.

-At the end of 2002 and the beginning of 2003, the Hilton hotel started constructing an imposing hotel.
+At the end of 2002 and 2003, the Hilton hotel started constructing an imposing hotel.
 Later the “Valtur” chain acquired the hotel.

 According to the testimony of the repentant mafioso Santo Gullo, Portorosa was one of the many places that “welcomed” the mafia’s fugitives.